 A key difference between B2B and B2C digital marketing is the timeframe.

-When implementing a B2C strategy, the tactics employed often have a relatively short lifespan with the need being to quickly attract consumers attention, convince them of their need for the product, and motivate them to make the purchase right away.
+B2C sales tactics often have a relatively short lifespan.
+Companies must attract consumers’ attention, convince them of their need for the product, and motivate them to make the purchase, all within a short time.

-For example, an online store implementing a campaign to sell their Christmas collection traditionally only has between Thanksgiving and mid-December to move a consumer through all three previously mentioned stages.
+For example, an online store implementing a campaign to sell their Christmas collection traditionally only has between Thanksgiving and mid-December to move a consumer through all stages of the purchase journey.

-On the other side of the spectrum, B2B strategies and tactics have lifespans that almost always span months, and often years.
-For example, a manufacturer that builds products costing hundreds of thousands, or millions of dollars will rarely find a customer that is ready to buy within the first few days or even months of initial contact.
+In contrast, B2B strategies and tactics have lifespans lasting months or years.
+A manufacturer with products costing hundreds of thousands of dollars will rarely find a customer willing to buy within the first few days or even months of initial contact.

 In addition to a longer sales cycle, B2B products aren’t sold to the mass consumer market, but rather to a much smaller commercial audience.
-Compounding this further is the typical involvement of more than one person in the buying process.
+Compounding this further is the involvement of multiple people in the buying process.
 These two factors result in a higher cost-per-acquisition of a single sale.

-In a B2C campaign, digital marketing strategies and tactics are often tied to an entire category of products.
-In this situation, if a few products underperform, it’s often balanced by other products that overperform.
+In B2C campaigns, digital marketing strategies and tactics are often tied to an entire category of products.
+A few underperforming products are often balanced out by overperforming products.

-In a B2B setting, the campaign and its related strategies and tactics are often tied to moving a relatively small number of products.
-If they don’t perform it’s a problem.
-The related overall cost and risk, therefore, is greater as mistakes and failures may impact the entire product line.
+In a B2B setting, the campaign and its related strategies and tactics are often tied to a smaller number of products.
+Underperforming products are a problem.
+The related overall cost and risk is greater as mistakes and failures may impact the entire product line.
 Additionally, B2B digital marketers face a greater risk, as poor decisions could result in missed company-wide objectives.

 5 Digital Marketing Tactics That Every B2B Company Should Consider